fluent/fluent-bit-docs/pipeline/outputs/azure_logs_ingestion.md

 - A Data Collection Rule (DCR) and
 - A Log Analytics Workspace

-> Note: According to [this document](https://github.com/MicrosoftDocs/azure-docs/blob/main/articles/azure-monitor/logs/logs-ingestion-api-overview.md#components), all resources must be in the same region.
+> Note: According to [this document](https://github.com/MicrosoftDocs/azure-docs/blob/main/articles/azure-monitor/logs/logs-ingestion-api-overview.md#components), all resources should be in the same region.

 To visualize basic Logs Ingestion operation, see the following image:
 ![](../../.gitbook/assets/azure-logs-ingestion-overview.png)